"I don't know that atheists should be considered

 of removing the worst elements of society - the gypsies, the

-homosexuals, the petty criminals - it was easy to elicit support for prosecuting
+homosexuals, the petty criminals - it was easy to elicit support for

 the corrupt 'evil'people poisoning society.
 Every family was proud of